Need a current account despite a record of bad credit? There are plenty of bad credit current account options available.

 A basic account will allow you to pay in and withdraw money, but other facilities and services may be quite limited – for example you probably won’t be able to get a debit card or cheque book and you might not be able to set up standing orders.

-The most basic accounts are designed for people with bad credit and may not even require a credit check as they require a monthly fee and often charge you for withdrawing cash.
+The most basic accounts are designed for people with bad credit and may not even require a credit check, but they do require a monthly fee and often charge you for withdrawing cash.

 Can I trust companies that promise to get me a bad credit bank account in return for a fee?

-You may come across companies promising to get you a bad credit bank account with all the usual facilities like a debit card, cheque book and overdraft – in return for a fee.
+Most bad credit bank account companies promise to get you a bad credit bank account with all the usual facilities like a debit card, cheque book and overdraft in return for a fee, so before you go down this route you should rule out the possibility of getting a basic bank account.

 Most bad credit bank accounts will give you a prepaid card or debit card for withdrawals, but these will often come with a fee, so read the fine print